Sending HTTP requests in sequence

 - Select one of the tabs in the group.

-- Click the drop-down arrow by the side of the Send button and select either Send group in sequence (single connection) or Send group in sequence (separate connections) as required.
+- Click the drop-down arrow by the side of the Send button and select either Send group in sequence (single connection) or Send group in sequence (separate connections).

 - Click Send group.